qemu/qemu/docs/system/devices/nvme.rst

   Set the UUID of the namespace.
 This will be reported as a "Namespace UUID" descriptor in the Namespace Identification Descriptor List.

+``nguid``
+  Set the NGUID of the namespace.
+This will be reported as a "Namespace Globally Unique Identifier" descriptor in the Namespace Identification Descriptor List.
+  It is specified as a string of hexadecimal digits containing exactly 16 bytes or "auto" for a random value.
+An optional '-' separator could be used to group bytes.
+If not specified the NGUID will remain all zeros.

 ``eui64``
   Set the EUI-64 of the namespace.
 This will be reported as a "IEEE Extended Unique Identifier" descriptor in the Namespace Identification Descriptor List.